Personalise your workspace

 The following video shows some of the ways in which you can personalise your Role Centre.

-To change the width of a column
+Change the width of a column

 You can easily resize columns on any list.
 Just drag the boundary between two columns to the left or the right.